praveek/launch.en/help/extension-dev/submit/access.md

 ![](../images/getting-started/admin-console-overview.jpg)

 Some of you may have access to more than one Organization.
-In order to add the Platform Launch product to the correct Org, click the name of the Organization you see in the upper right corner of the screen, then choose the one where you want to use Platform Launch:
+In order to add the Platform Launch product to the correct Org, select the name of the Organization you see in the upper right corner of the screen, then choose the one where you want to use Platform Launch:

 ![](../images/getting-started/admin-console-choose-org.jpg)